-Given that the Company was incorporated in December 2017, only two financial years results are available.
-The historical financial information of the Company has been subject to audit for FY2019 and FY2020 by Rothsay Chartered Accountants who issued unmodified audit opinions for each period.
+The historical financial information of the Company has been subject to audit for FY2019 and FY2020, and a review for HY2021 by Rothsay Chartered Accountants who issued unmodified audit opinions for each period.

 The financial information is presented in the Prospectus in an abbreviated form, insofar as it does not include all of the presentation and disclosures required by Australian Accounting Standards and other mandatory professional reporting requirements applicable to general purpose financial reports prepared in accordance with the Corporations Act 2001.